teachop/FlexCAN_Library/README.md

-##CANbus Library for Teensy 3.1
+## CANbus Library for Teensy 3.1

-###Introduction
+### Introduction
-FlexCAN is a serial communication driver for the CAN0 peripheral built into the Teensy 3.1 CPU.
+FlexCAN is a serial communication driver for the CAN0 peripheral built into the **Teensy 3.1** CPU.
 The driver is organized in the Arduino library format.

 When the FlexCAN object is constructed, Arduino pins Digital 3 and Digital 4 are assigned to CAN functions TX and RX.
-These should be wired to a 3.3V CAN transceiver TXD and RXD respectively to allow connection of the Teensy 3.1 to a CAN network.
+These should be wired to a 3.3V CAN transceiver TXD and RXD respectively to allow connection of the **Teensy 3.1** to a CAN network.

+**Note**  This was written for **Teensy 3.1**.
+Perhaps consider a fork with support for newer model and enhancements, such as the one here: <https://github.com/pawelsky/FlexCAN_Library>

 ![Teensy 3.1 CAN Pins, Digital3=TX, Digital4=RX](/FlexCAN_pins.png)